asnagaraj/laravel-mail-with-job-and-queue-/README.md

 ## 5.Execute the following command to generate migrations and create tables for a queue:

 php artisan queue:table

  ## 6.This command will create a migration file for the queue tables.
 After generating the migration, you can run the migration to create the necessary tables in the database.
 Use the following command to run the migration:

 php artisan migrate
-Certainly!
-Now that all the necessary setups have been configured.

  ## 7.Create a Mail Class

 To create a new mail class for sending emails in Laravel, you can use the make:mail Artisan command.
 Here's how you can do it:

 php artisan make:mail NewMail

 This command will generate a new mail class in the App\Mail directory.

 Once the mail class is generated, you can customize it according to your needs.
 Open the generated mail class file located at app/Mail/NewMail.php